 Who can Make a Wrongful Death Claim?

-The law requires that the person making the claim have some legal relationship with the person such as blood-related (immediate family), adoption or marriage.
-This allows anyone such as a spouse, sibling, parent-child or other close family member to seek compensation for their loss.
+The law requires that the person making the wrongful death claim have some legal relationship with the person such as blood-related (immediate family), adoption or marriage.
+This allows anyone such as a spouse, sibling, parent-child or another close family member to seek compensation for their loss.

 However, the person making the claim will need to prove two things.
 First, they need to prove the other person caused the death through their negligence.
 Second, they need to prove they experienced financial harm because of the death Most often, the estate of the deceased makes the claim, and all those who had compensable losses can share in the award.